dustinpeerce/dustinpeerce.github.io/_posts/2018-03-12-project-9-lodge-of-dissent.markdown

 project-date: Work-In-Progress
 download: TBA
 source: Not Available
-description: A card game about territorial acquisition.
+description: A card game of territorial acquisition.
 Attack enemy monsters to gain control of them, but carefully choose your attacks so your own monsters won't be left vulnerable.
-A prototype should be available on itch.io very soon!
-inspiration: While heavily inspired by Tetra Master, Lodge of Dissent strives to improve upon the idea.
-Combat is designed to make the game more intuitive and approachable.
-The goal is to maintain complexity while making the game less obtuse and less dependant on RNG.
+inspiration: While heavily inspired by Tetra Master, Lodge of Dissent pulls from other popular card games like Hearthstone to create a unique blend.
+Combat is designed to be intuitive and approachable.
+The goal is to maintain complexity while making the game less obtuse.
 ---